Christian Fraser

 Christian James Fraser (born 13 November 1973) is an English journalist, newsreader, writer and broadcaster, specialising in news and current affairs, who is a BBC News senior news correspondent and chief presenter.
 He presents The Context.

-Fraser was a long time foreign correspondent for the BBC based in Nairobi, Rome, Cairo, and Paris.
+Fraser was a long-time foreign correspondent for the BBC based in Nairobi, Rome, Cairo, and Paris.
 He is currently the BBC's Senior News Correspondent, and based in London presenting on major international stories.
-Since 2017, he has co-hosted Beyond 100 Days alongside Katty Kay broadcast at 7pm on BBC World News worldwide and the BBC News Channel and BBC Four in the UK.
+Since 2017, he has co-hosted Beyond 100 Days alongside Katty Kay broadcast at 7pm on BBC World News worldwide, the BBC News Channel and BBC Four in the UK.

 Early life

 Fraser was born in Burnley, Lancashire.
 He attended Queen Elizabeth's Grammar School, Blackburn.
 He graduated with a degree in Spanish and Business Studies from Leeds Metropolitan University.
 After working in a hotel, Fraser became interested in journalism and took a National Council for the Training of Journalists (NCTJ) course in Newcastle.